 The great thing about the many attractions of the Dordogne is that due to their popularity you can book many of them in advance, either at the local tourist office or online.
 This lets you decided when to visit, know when you need to arrive at your chosen destination, and above all will reduce the amount of time you spend queueing.
-Another added bonus is that you can normally specify which language you wish your tour to be.
-For example, if your knowledge of French is basic then a tour of 20,000-year-old cave paintings is probably not going to be your kind of vocabulary.
-Stick to tours in your mother tongue where possible to ensure you get the most out of them.
+Another added bonus is that you can normally specify in which language you wish your tour to be.
+We'd recommend you stick to tours in your mother tongue where possible to ensure you get the most out of them.

 Take it easy

-Don't try to cram too much into one day.
+Try not to cram too much into one day.
 There are a lot of stairs in the Dordogne, either to enter or to leave the attraction, and in fact, some of the attractions are stairs!
-So make sure you give yourself plenty of time to enjoy each site or village, plus time for that all important coffee or ice cream.
+Give yourself plenty of time to enjoy each site or village, plus time for that all important coffee or ice cream.

-Having already said that you should plan your days...you also need to be flexible.
-A lot of the best attractions are things you come across along the way, so prepare to change!
-For example, a foie gras producer, local potter, art studio or lesser known cave may catch your eye whilst you're en route to something else.
+Keep plans reasonably flexible, a lot of the best attractions are things you come across along the way, so prepare to change!
+For example, a local potter, art studio or lesser known cave may catch your eye whilst you're en route to something else.

-This diet has nothing to do with achieving that bikini body.
-This diet is to ensure that you have room to appreciate all the ridiculously rich food that is coming your way.
+If you love and enjoy your food, you'll be extremely excited about all the wonderfully rich food that is coming your way.
 Everything in the Dordogne comes with a healthy dose of duck or goose and probably some goose fat for good measure.
-Pizzas, omelettes and crepes can be slathered in duck or rich truffle, and we've not even mentioned the local specialities of foie gras, pommes de terre sarladaises and Pâté de Périgueux.
+Pizzas, omelettes and crepes can be slathered in duck or rich truffle, that's without mention of local specialities such as foie gras, pommes de terre sarladaises and Pâté de Périgueux.